How to get from JFK Airport to New York City Centre

 How to get from JFK Airport to city centre by train

-For a quick (especially during rush hours) and cheap option, there is a subway service that runs from JFK Airport.
-If you wish to take the train from the airport into Midtown Manhattan, you will need to first take the JFK 'Airtrain', the internal train system that links the airport to the closest major subway station.
+For a quick (especially during rush hours) and cheap option, there is a subway service that runs from JFK Airport into Midtown Manhattan.
+For this option, you will need to first take the JFK 'Airtrain', the internal train system that links the airport to the closest major subway station.
 The Airtrain runs between all the terminals and then to Jamaica Station, where you will be able to take the MTA E Subway line to Midtown, Penn Station, which is located within walking distance from Times Square, on W34th Street.

-How much is the train from JFK Airport to city centre?
+How much is the subway from JFK Airport to city centre?

 You can pay in cash at the ticket machines and offices in the station.